Professional scrapbook artist, paper crafter, and author, I have taught people how to make family memories into legacies for 20 years.

 If your paper is not watercolor paper, you will need to do a prep with a product called Absorbant Ground.
 You could also try using Gesso as a prep.

 Then apply several coats of at least a two color watercolor wash.
 Then sprinkle table salt on the wet paint.
 Allow to dry.
 Then brush the salt off the page.

 Watercolor Paint Ideas

 - Water Color Blooms-These are just two colors that are allowed to bleed into each other.
-First take one color and color a section of the page. .
+First, take one color and color a section of the page. .
 Take a second color and make that color wetter than the first.
 Touch the first color with the second and allow them to run into each other.
 Keep going through the entire page until you are happy with the results.
-Allow to dry.
+Allow drying time.

 Have Fun With Watercolors

 Gel medium acts as a resist on your paper.
 So you can stencil and paint with it on your surface.
 Go over it with the paint color of your choice to reveal the resist.

 I love adding a bit of texture to my art journal pages.
 It creates far more interest than just a flat page.
 Here are some easy ideas to help you add more texture to your pages:

 - Add paged paper shapes to your page.
 Cut any shape that you like.
 You can also add pictures from magazines and catalogs.
 Raise them up off your page with foam double-sided stickers